 SWMU 13 is a former scrap yard used for the storage of clean scrap metal prior to sale to scrap metal reclaiming vendors.
 The conceptual site model to support the investigation of SWMU 13 is that clean, inert material was buried at SWMU 13; no migration of contaminants derived from the buried material has occurred.
 Possible deviations of this model are that some migration of dissolved metals has occurred and that the buried material was not clean; other contaminants associated with the buried materials have migrated to the surrounding soil.
-Metals, PAHs, and PCBs are the primary contaminants associated with the buried materials.
+Metals, PAHs, and PCBs are the primary contaminants associated with the historical samples of SWMU 13 subsurface soil and represent possible contaminants of the buried materials.
 Radionuclides and VOCs are likely deviations to the possible contaminants.
 Containers are not known to have been buried at SWMU 13; therefore, any contaminants that may have migrated should be derived from the buried materials.